Retail Growth Strategies | 12 Minute Read

 These are a few effective ways to make the reader take action.
 Try testing them for your website and select the most efficient ones or all.

-Check out an example from Amazon, which uses alerts to show that there are only 2 left in stock and if you place your order within a particular time frame you can get it by a specific date.
+Check out an example from Amazon, which uses alerts to show that there are only two left in stock, and if you place your order within a particular time frame, you can get it by a specific date.
 This message becomes more compelling as visitors are closer to the deadline.

 One of the easiest ways to make a sale is to convince your visitors that you have done this before and that you have done it well.
 This convincing will come in the form of industry awards, customer testimonials, and case studies.

-The number of buyers who read and trust online reviews is on the rise and as result, it is very important for new businesses to use this as a way to establish themselves quickly as a trusted brand.
-According to a survey by BrightLocal, 85 percent of the buyers trust online reviews as much as a personal recommendation – which is incredible, considering online reviews are by strangers you have never met.
+The number of buyers who read and trust online reviews is on the rise, and as a result, new businesses need to use this as a way to establish themselves quickly as a trusted brand.
+According to a survey by BrightLocal, 85 percent of the buyers believe online reviews as much as a personal recommendation – which is incredible, considering online reviews are by strangers you have never met.

 “Your contract is set to expire by the end of the month.
 Would you be interested in the possible upgrades?”

-Upselling really works!
+Upselling works!
 According to Shopify, upselling is 20 times more effective than cross-selling online.
-Customers might not know there are better products out there or they might be convinced that a different product better fits their needs.
+Customers might not know there are better products out there, or they might be convinced that a different product better fits their needs.